ScRiPt1337/blog.hacksec.in/content/posts/sqli2.md

 ---
-title: SQL injection (SQLi) | part 2
+title:  WAF bypass | SQL injection part 2
 date: 2021-10-25
 description: "In the previous article, we discussed simple SQL injection, so in this instructional exercise, I will attempt to speak more about the inward idea than simply bypassing it.
 When you know the idea, you can undoubtedly control things and foster your own detour strategies in a substantially more sensitive manner than merely being reliant upon that load of crappy stunts.
 Another thing as am not, even more, a hypothesis fellow so that I will examine the highlight point."
-image: images/sqli/banner.png
+image: images/sqli_part2/Green Modern Technology & Gaming Logo.png
-alt: SQL injection (SQLi) | part 2
+alt: SQL injection (SQLi WAF bypass) | WAF bypass part 2
 ---

-# SQL Injection Part 2
+# WAF bypass | SQL Injection Part 2

 In the previous article, we discussed simple SQL injection, so in this instructional exercise, I will attempt to speak more about the inward idea than simply bypassing it.
 When you know the idea, you can undoubtedly control things and foster your own detour strategies in a substantially more sensitive manner than merely being reliant upon that load of crappy stunts.
 Another thing as am not, even more, a hypothesis fellow so that I will examine the highlight point.